GuilleGF/PHP-Tools/README.md

 ```

 ## Enum
+PHP Enum implementation inspired from [`SplEnum`](http://php.net/manual/es/class.splenum.php) because it is not integrated to PHP, you have to install it separately.

 Using an enum instead of class constants provides the following advantages:

 - You can type-hint: `function setAction(Action $action) {`